Short n' Sweet: Commercial performance

 Short n' Sweet debuted at number one on the US Billboard 200 chart, marking Carpenter's first number one and top-10 album and best opening week at the time.
 It opened with 362,000 album equivalent units.
 The album spent a second week at the top spot with 159,000 album equivalent units.
 In its third week, the album remained at number one with 117,000 album equivalent units.
 This made it the second-longest running number one album of the year on the Billboard 200, only behind Taylor Swift’s The Tortured Poets Department.
-As of September 2024, Short n' Sweet has been certified Platinum by the Recording Industry Association of America (RIAA), marking this achievement as a first for any of her albums.
+As of December 2025, Short n' Sweet has been certified quadruple platinum by the Recording Industry Association of America (RIAA), marking this achievement as a first for any of her albums.

 The album debuted atop as well in Portugal, France, Spain, Belgium, Norway, Switzerland and Finland, becoming her first number one album in these territories.